Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/SSRF.md

  ## Types of SSRF -

-   Two Type of SSRF 1.
-Basic 2.
-Blind
+   Two Type of SSRF

+   i.
+The one which displays response to attacker ( Basic )

+   ii.
+The one which does not display response ( Blind )

+## What can we do with SSRF? -

+   SSRF to Reflected XSS

+   Try URL schemas to read internal and make server perform actions (file:///, dict://, ftp://, gopher://..)

+   We can scan for internal networks and ports

+   If it runs on Cloud Instances try to fetch META-DATA